myvictorlife/multi-user-task-manager/README.md

 3. Visualize, add, edit and remove user projects
 4. Visualize, add, edit and remove tasks associated with the projects

+# Plugins
+1. ngx-translate = The internationalization (i18n) library for Angular.
+2. rxjs = RxJS is a library for reactive programming using Observables

 # Config Environments
 * Base URL: 'http://localhost:3000'